rmah6390/ridha-gpt/README.md

 # Ridha-GPT

-Ridha-GPT is a purple, ChatGPT-style résumé assistant.
-It runs a React + Vite frontend backed by Netlify Functions that call OpenAI with Retrieval-Augmented Generation (RAG) over a local `resume.json` file.
+Ridha-GPT is a ChatGPT-style resume assistant.
+It runs a React + Vite frontend backed by Netlify Functions that call OpenAI with Retrieval-Augmented Generation (RAG) over a local resume.json file.

 ## Project structure